 The citadel was built around 1450 but abandoned about 80 years later after the Spanish came.
 During its time as a royal estate for Inca rulers, it may have had up to 750 people living there.
 I quite like that the Conquistadors never found it.
 It was unknown outside the area until American Hiram Bingham explored it in 1911.
 Restoration of the site continues, and there are some areas you can’t wander through.

 It was a wake-up call to be suddenly surrounded by thousands of boisterous tourists – a culture shock after the relative solitude of the trail.
 Their crisp, clean outfits were also a stark contrast with how sweaty, dusty and dishevelled I was!
-The sheer number of tourists is why I sometimes think the ability to experience the less famous ruins along the trail was a better experience than Machu Picchu itself.
+The sheer number of tourists is why I sometimes think seeing the less famous Inca ruins along the trail was a better experience than Machu Picchu itself.

 I did enjoy it, though: I found I preferred to wander the peripheral parts of the site, where there were fewer people, and it felt less like a tourist attraction.